fynd-platform/GA4-Extension/README.md

 9. Click on your extension to open it.
 10. Your changes from local development will be reflected here.

+### Code Quality Checks

+This project enforces code quality and consistency using ESLint and Prettier.
+Before committing, Husky pre-commit hooks run to ensure all code complies with our standards and all tests pass.
+Please ensure you've addressed any linting errors and test failures before pushing your commits.

 ---

 ## Deployment using Docker